varya/steroids/_posts/steroids_npm/2013-06-20-read-qr-without-camera.markdown

 platforms: iOS, Android
 ---

 There are some devices (the original iPad, some Kindle versions etc.) that can run Steroids-made apps but do not have a built-in camera and thus can't scan QR codes.
-With the following (admittedly rather hackish) workaround you can still connect your device with the Steroids NPM for development and testing:
+With the following (admittedly rather hackish) workaround you can still connect your device with the Steroids `npm` for development and testing:

 1. Have the AppGyver Scanner app installed on the device
 2. Run `$ steroids connect`